 liquid renewable energy

 Biodiesel is a direct diesel replacement.
 Made from refined vegetable oil, biodiesel is a renewable, domestic, healthy, environmentally safe alternative to fossil fuels.
-It is biodegradable, non-toxic and non-hazardous.
+It is biodegradable, non-toxic, and non-hazardous.
 Rudolph Diesel introduced the first diesel engine at the Exhibition Fair in Paris, France in 1898, fueled by peanut oil – the “original biofuel.”
 The gel temperature of biodiesel is about 30 F, so if you run it in colder weather you can “winterize” by mixing in regular diesel.
-For example, in Santa Cruz, running a 10% petro diesel (90% bio) blend will winterize the biodiesel.
-If you live in Tahoe, I would suggest a 50/50 blend.
-(50% biodiesel, 50% petro diesel)
+For example, in Santa Cruz, running a B90 and RD10 blend (90% B99 and 10% RD or petro-diesel) will winterize the biodiesel.
+If you are going to Tahoe for the winter, I would suggest a 50/50 blend.
+(50% biodiesel AND 50% RD or petro-diesel).

-Over 20 million American vehicles, known as “flex-fuel” vehicles can run on E85 or regular, or any blend of the two.
-They have a green leaf on the back and use the word “flex”.
-Also, the gas cap on flex-fuel vehicles is yellow.
-Technically, all gas cars built since 1985 can run on E50 (50% ethanol, 50% gasoline) but this fuel has not yet been approved.
+Over 20 million American vehicles, known as "Flex-Fuel Vehicles" (FFV) can run on E85 or regular, or any blend of the two.
+"E85" or "Flex-Fuel" means the fuel is 85% ethanol (grain alcohol) and 15% gasoline.
+FFVs have a green leaf on the back and use the word “Flex”.
+Also, the gas cap on Flex-Fuel vehicles is yellow.
+Technically, all gas cars built since 1985 can run on E40+ (40% ethanol, 60% gasoline) but this fuel has not yet been approved.
 However, there are signs things are slowly changing.
-We will lobby Sacramento to make E50 “legal” for all consumers.
-And all gas cars built since 1985 can be fully flex-fuel with an inexpensive kit.
-Ethanol, aka alcohol was the first fuel of the internal combustion engine in 1830.
+We will lobby Sacramento to make E40+ legal for all consumers.
+All gas cars built since 1985 can be fully flex-fuel with an inexpensive kit.
+Ethanol was one of the first fuels used in the internal combustion engine beginning in the early 1800s.
 Gasoline wasn’t invented until 1891.
-Gasoline was the waste product from refining crude oil into kerosene for lamps.
+Gasoline was a toxic waste product from refining crude oil into kerosene for lamps.